Kin The Know

 Absolutely!
 For many pregnant women, a nutritious diet filled with B12-rich foods can usually help prevent vitamin B12 levels from dropping — whether these foods are a natural source or fortified.

-Vitamin B12 is considered to be low toxicity, but you should always chat to your doctor before taking a vitamin B12 supplement on top of your regular prenatal vitamins.
+Vitamin B12 is considered to be low toxicity, but you should always chat with your doctor before taking a vitamin B12 supplement on top of your regular prenatal vitamins [2].

 How much vitamin B12 do pregnant women need?